My Love, My Love

 "My Love, My Love" is a popular song.
 It was composed by Nicholas Acquaviva with lyrics by Bob Haymes and published in 1953.

+Versions

 The biggest hit version was done by Joni James and released in July, 1953 for MGM Records.
 It reached No. 8 in the Billboard charts.
 The song's composer, Nick Acquaviva, was the brother of conductor-composer Tony Acquaviva, who was married to James.